kavalakuntla/harishpallepati.github.io/README.md

 You are about to hear a great fighter's story. #Forged with a will to achieve #I'm born ready

-I have been born and brought in a small town in India.
+I was born and brought in a small town in Southern India.
 With a great motivation from my parents, I topped my school examinations and planned to head college. --Worthy Mention: I had a perfect score in Science and Mathematics--
-So, what would be the first option for a small town kid about his future, who has never came across internet or smartphone?
+So, what would be the first option for a small town kid to plan for his future, who has never came across internet or smartphone?
-Experiences and advices of the elderly and educated.
+It's experiences and advices of the elderly and educated.

 After a lot of informative discussions, I have decided to pursue AIEEE for those who don't know it, It's second most valued National Level Entrance Exam for Undergraduate Studies.